the-events-calendar/event-tickets/readme.txt

 = [4.11.2] TBD =

-* Fix - Price formatting method to prevent incorrect display when a comma is used as the decimal separator [ETP-53]
+* Fix - Price formatting method now correctly prevents incorrect display when a comma is used as the decimal separator.
+[ETP-53]
 * Fix - Override checkout link in WooCommerce Mini-Cart widget so it uses the custom page for attendee registration if it is setup.
 [ETP-41]
 * Fix - Ensure that attendee images display horizontally in the frontend for Twenty Nineteen and Twenty Twenty themes.
 [ET-590]
 * Fix - Remove inaccurate display of "You don't have tickets for this event" notice at single event page's list of current user's RSVPs and/or Tickets.
 [ETP-50]